Bud Boblink on the Harmonica

 Bud and Barbara at Indiana University.

-Popularized by the performance of his single act, he enjoys blending family-style comedy, magic and familiar music into a crowd-pleasing, one-man show.
+Popularized by the performance of his single act, he enjoyed blending family-style comedy, magic and familiar music into a crowd-pleasing, one-man show.

-Bud is a Lifetime Honorary Member of the Society for the Preservation and Advancement of the Harmonica (SPAH), and SPAH recognized his contributions to harmonica music with the Harmonica Player of the Year Award.
-Bud lives in Northwest Indiana with his wife, Barbara.
+Bud was a Lifetime Honorary Member of the Society for the Preservation and Advancement of the Harmonica (SPAH), and SPAH recognized his contributions to harmonica music with the Harmonica Player of the Year Award.
+Bud passed away in August 2023 at the age of 86.

 Powered by Create your own unique website with customizable templates.